mastering-microservices/tutorial_en/microservices/microservices.md

 ```
 ?
 Which *type* of application would you like to create?
 Microservice application
 ?
 What is the base name of your application? productorder
 ?
+Do you want to make it reactive with Spring WebFlux?
+No
+?
 As you are running in a microservice architecture, on which port would like your server to run?
-It should be uniq
+It should be unique to
-ue to avoid port conflicts.
+avoid port conflicts.
 8081
 ?
 What is your default Java package name? com.mycompany.store
 ?
 Which service discovery server do you want to use?
-JHipster Registry (uses Eureka, provides Spring Cloud Config s
+JHipster Registry (uses Eureka, provides Spring Cloud Config support
-upport and monitoring dashboards)
+ and monitoring dashboards)
 ?
 Which *type* of authentication would you like to use?
 JWT authentication (stateless, with a token)
 ?
 Which *type* of database would you like to use?
-SQL (H2, MySQL, MariaDB, PostgreSQL, Oracle, MSSQL)
+SQL (H2, PostgreSQL, MySQL, MariaDB, Oracle, MSSQL)
 ?
 Which *production* database would you like to use?
 MySQL
 ?
 Which *development* database would you like to use?
 H2 with disk-based persistence
 ?
-Do you want to use the Spring cache abstraction?
-Yes, with the Hazelcast implementation (distributed cache, for m
+Which cache do you want to use?
+(Spring cache abstraction) Hazelcast (distributed cache, for multiple nodes, supports r
-ultiple nodes)
+ate-limiting for gateway applications)
 ?
 Do you want to use Hibernate 2nd level cache?
 Yes
 ?
 Would you like to use Maven or Gradle for building the backend?
 Gradle
 ?
 Which other technologies would you like to use?
 ?
 Would you like to enable internationalization support?
 Yes
 ?
 Please choose the native language of the application English
 ?
 Please choose additional languages to install French
 ?
 Besides JUnit and Jest, which testing frameworks would you like to use?
-Gatling, Cucumber
+Cypress, Gatling, Cucumber
 ?
 Would you like to install other generators from the JHipster Marketplace?
 No
 ```